≡ Menu

 • Are you currently working now?

-• In the past 12 months have you applied for or received any form of disability benefits?
+• In the past 12 months, have you applied for or received any form of disability benefits?

 What rate (or price) can I qualify for?

-Once the insurance underwriters have the answers to these questions in hand, most underwriters (if not all) will have a pretty good idea what “kind” of life insurance policy you’ll be able to qualify for in addition to whether or not they will need to order medical records from your doctor prior to being able to proceed with the underwriting of your life insurance application.
+Once the insurance underwriters have the answers to these questions in hand, most underwriters (if not all) will have a pretty good idea what “kind” of life insurance policy you’ll be able to qualify for in addition to whether or not they will need to order medical records from your doctor before being able to proceed with the underwriting of your life insurance application.

 In cases like these…